Steve Wozniak Streams Live Tonight

 JUNE 14, 2006

 Mobile Learning An Online Reflective Journal on Mobile Learning Practice Home Winksite Store Resources About Mobile Contact Designing Good Educational Podcasts 15 06 2006 Andy Ramsden, a Learning Technology Advisor at Bristol University in the UK recently posted up a great guide for educators designing podcasts.
 It contains a number of practical tips, gathered from practical experience, and is available as a three page downloadable PDF file from his mobile learning blog.
 Using Twitter in the classroom The iPad and its impact on m-learning.
-Ubiquette. learning device for $60.
+Ubiquette.
+M-learning device for $60.

 Learner-Centric Design of Digital Mobile Learning | Mobile Learning